MG MGB: Australian assembly

 The MGB was assembled in Australia from 1963 to 1972, during which time approximately 9,000 were sold.
 The cars were assembled from complete knock down kits shipped from England.
 Initially, assembly was undertaken by the Pressed Metal Corporation at its Enfield facility, but was subsequently moved to BMC Australia’s Zetland plant in 1968.
 Australian assembly ended in 1972 when the government issued a requirement that, to enjoy favourable tariff treatment, locally produced cars should feature 85% local content.
 At the time, the local content of the Australian assembled MGBs was evaluated as just 45%.
 All MGBs assembled in Australia were roadsters.

-Motor sport
+Motorsport

 1965 MGB to FiA Appendix K Specification with period race modifications.
 Very similar to the cars that raced in the 1960s.

 Specially tuned MGBs (including some with aluminium panels) were successful in international road competition events, scoring a Grand Touring category victory in the 1965 Monte Carlo Rally.
 Circuit racing wins included the Guards 1000 miles race at Brands Hatch in 1965 and the 84-hour Marathon de la Route at the Nürburgring in 1966.
 MGBs also won the GT Category in the 1966 Targa Florio, the 1966 Spa 1000 and the 1967 Spa 1000.